-The bonus is paid in cash after the Company's operating performance is finalized.
-For stock-based compensation, points are granted after the Company's operating performance is finalized.
-The points granted will be provided, in principle, to Executive Directors at the time of their retirement in the form of the Company's shares or cash equivalent to the fair value thereof.
-Consolidated ordinary income is one of the key KPIs in the Company's Mid-Term Business Plan, and is thus selected as an indicator for the calculation of performance-linked compensation.
+Consolidated ordinary income is one of the key KPIs in the Company's Mid-Term Business Plan, and is thus selected as a financial indicator for the calculation of performance-linked compensation.
 In addition to the base payment amount equal to a fixed percentage of consolidated ordinary income, if consolidated ordinary income exceeds a certain amount, an amount obtained by multiplying the base payment by the ratio of excess performance shall be paid as an extra payment, which is expected to serve as an incentive for achieving numerical targets in the Mid-Term Business Plan, thereby further improving the Company's operating performance.
+In addition, a fixed percentage (30%) of the total amount will be evaluated based on these non-financial indicators in order to provide an incentive to further strengthen initiatives for sustainability, investment in human capital and intellectual property, and governance as part of the long-term strategy.